A/PROFESSOR JULIE MILLER, BA, MD, FRACSSpecialist Endocrine Surgeon

 - Notify us if there is a change in your condition prior to surgery (such as a cold, cough, fever or infection).
 If severe, your surgery may need to be postponed for your safety.

 - Stop all herbal medications 4 weeks before surgery unless discussed beforehand.
-Especially Ginseng, Garlic, and Gingko, or St. John’s Wort, which increase the risk of bleeding.
+Especially Fish oil, Ginseng, Garlic, and Gingko, St. John’s Wort, or Tumeric, which increase the risk of bleeding.

 - On the day of your surgery, report to hospital reception at the appointed time.